UNBCTF/UNBCTF.github.io/docs/blog/posts/training/setting-up-kali/setting-up-kali.md

 ![Extracting Kali Linux](./images/extracting-vm.png)

-Once you extract the archive:
+After you have extracted the virtual machine, you must open it.

-- If you are using VirtualBox, simply double-click the `kali-linux-...-virtualbox-amd64.vbox` file.
+If you are using VirtualBox, simply double-click the `kali-linux-...-virtualbox-amd64.vbox` file.

-- If you are using VMware:
+If you are using VMware:

 1. Open VMware.
 2. Click **Open a Virtual Machine**.
 3. Navigate to the folder where you extracted the VM.
 4. Select the `kali-linux-...-vmware-amd64.vmx` file.
 5. Click **Open**.

 After you have opened the file once, you can simply launch the VM from the VM software going forward.